jeffreytse/jekyll-jeffreytse-blog/_posts/2023-05-14-the-handbook-of-effective-leadership.md

 6 leadership approaches:

-- Visionary: Share a vision
+- Visionary: Share a vision and motivate the team
 - Collaborative: Foster ideas or agreement from the group
 - Directive: Tell employees what to do
-- Pacesetting: Inspire by example of commitment and hard work
+- Pacesetting: Inspire by example of commitment and hard work with self-awareness
-- Affiliative: Build connection and closeness in the team
+- Affiliative: Build connection and closeness with empathy in the team
 - Coaching: Provide instruction or coaching

 ### Visionary